Practise handling, photography, and racing

 4. Heli-X Flight Simulator

-A serious simulator for aerial photographers, though mostly designed for RC helicopters
+A serious sim for photographers, though mostly designed for RC helicopters

 As its name suggests, Heli-X Flight Simulator is primarily an RC helicopter sim, but the free version also includes one quadcopter – the DJI Phantom.
 This prosumer drone is designed for aerial photography and filmmaking, and Heli-X is designed to help you refine your handling before you send £500 of hardware skyward.